Water supply and sanitation in Syria: Institutional framework

 The Syrian water sector is fragmented and different institutions have overlapping functions and responsibilities.

-The Ministry of Water Resources (MOWR) is responsible for proposing, planning and executing the Government's programme in the field of water supply and sanitation.
+The Ministry of Energy (MoE) is responsible for proposing, planning and executing the Government's programme in the field of water supply and sanitation.
 Through its 14 water and sanitation directorates (Establishments) it is also in charge of providing water supply and sanitation services.

-The Ministry of Local Administration and Environment (MLAE) has the task to plan and implement all governmental activities at regional level.
+The Ministry of Local Administration and Environment (MoLAE) has the task to plan and implement all governmental activities at regional level.
 MLAE is responsible for the protection of the environment by issuing the required standards and monitoring the quality of water for all uses.

-The Ministry of Agriculture and Agrarian Reform (MoAAR) is responsible for supplying water for agriculture.
+The Ministry of Agriculture (MoA) is responsible for supplying water for agriculture.

 Foreign intervention

 Turkish airstrikes in northeastern Syria between October 2019 and January 2024 have left over one million people without access to water, exacerbating an already dire humanitarian crisis.
 The attacks, which targeted oil fields, gas facilities, and power stations, have severely damaged the region’s infrastructure, including the Alouk water station.
 This disruption has cut off water supplies to people in the Al-Hasakah Governorate, which had relied on the station for its water.
 Turkey claimed it targeted Kurdish militant groups, such as the PKK and YPG.
 However, critics argue that the strikes on civilian infrastructure, including electricity and water facilities, could constitute violations of international law, potentially amounting to war crimes.